-On occasion I have been the “overpacked” guy, but never the “plan everything” kind of guy.
+On occasion, I have been the “overpacked” guy, but never the “plan everything” kind of guy.
 I have learned over the years that nomadic life works out in the end, and mishaps are just part of the adventure.
-Planning a journey is actually a pitfall because now your on the clock.
-Deposits are at risk, and anxiety over takes your trip.
+Planning a journey is actually a pitfall because now you’re on the clock.
+Deposits are at risk, and anxiety overtakes your trip.

 Years of adventure travel have made me much better at just going with the flow.
 I’m a last minute travel planner who has never had any set itinerary.
 When plans change or things go wrong I just roll with it because from my experience it just adds to the adventure.
 And the alternative to dealing with it will have you curled up in a ball of stress and anxiety trying to figure out how to get back on schedule.